 Your main role as a volunteer in Bali will be sharing your time, knowledge and skills to the local communities.
 Moreover, by boosting their confidence in spoken and conversational English you can help to maximise their potential.
-The projects run from Monday-Thursday, with class times varying from 8am-4pm.
+The volunteering abroad programs run from Monday-Thursday, with class times varying from 8am-4pm.
 Your timings will be based on your individual schedule.
 You may have a 5 minute walk to your placement, or for further distances like the Summer Village Program, you will be transported by minivan.

 When teaching English in Indonesia you may be leading the class alone, working in pairs, or part of a small group.
 Volunteers are usually scheduled to teach two or three classes per day.
 These factors depend on the current project need, availability and volunteer numbers.
 Timetables tend to be split between two of the placement locations for each volunteer across the week.
 The Akasa Foundation program tends to be the main teaching project.

 The Akasa Foundation runs 3 classes: Kindergarten (3-4 years) and Beginners (5-7 years) classes are usually in the morning and Advanced (8-14 years) classes in the afternoon.
 Depending on the number of volunteers at one time, each volunteer in Bali may be required to teach each class.